cracked99/Model-Control-Protocol/README.md

 - `GET /api/monitoring/performance` - Get performance metrics
 - `GET /api/monitoring/alerts` - Get active alerts

+> **Note:** WebSocket and event streaming endpoints are not yet implemented.
+These are planned for a future release.

 ## Framework Commands

 The framework includes a command system for managing the MCP server: